OMeadows/ecom-demo/data/input/table_schema.md

 |`customer_city`|customer city name|
 |`customer_state`|customer state|

-#### Geolocation
+### Geolocation

-<u>Table Description</u>: <br>This dataset has information Brazilian zip codes and its lat/lng coordinates.
+<b>Table Description</b>: <br>This dataset has information Brazilian zip codes and its lat/lng coordinates.
 Use it to plot maps and find distances between sellers and customers.

 |Column Name|Description|
 |:---|:---|